gonggo-org/gonggo/README.md

 # gonggo
-Message Dispatcher over Web Socket for Multiple Controllable Devices and Data Sources
+A Lightweught Message Dispatcher over Web Socket for Multiple Controllable Devices and Data Sources